 How You Can Help Pets of the Homeless

 If you’d like to support this great work, there are lots of things you can do.
-Monetary donations can be made via their site, you can also buy merch, volunteer, foster a pet, hold a fundraiser or donation drive, get your employer involved, or buy a copy of our magazine.
+Monetary donations can be made via their site, you can also buy merch, volunteer, foster a pet, hold a fundraiser or donation drive or get your employer involved.

 While they’re not collecting physical and food donations at the moment, you can also keep an eye out for when they will be again.